Social status laws in Japan

 One became affiliated with a household register in a village or other such entity either through birth or child adoption, or through marriage including husband adoption.
 Hence every individual entered a household register naturally or through an alliance of adoption or marriage between households.

-The legal status one acquired through ties with a family -- as a child or spouse -- was also affected by gender and age.
+The legal status one acquired through ties with a family -- as a child or a spouse -- was also affected by gender and age.
 Male and older siblings generally ranked higher than female and younger siblings, and a husband ranked higher than a wife.

 Under some circumstances, a married man could register a woman who was his "concubine" or "mistress" as a member of his household, in which case the "second wife" and her children ranked lower than the "primary wife" and her children.